 How Long Will $4 Million Last In Retirement?

-This is a difficult question to answer because it depends on various factors, including your age, health, and lifestyle.
+This question is problematic because it depends on various factors, including age, health, and lifestyle.
 However, we can give you a rough estimate.
-For example, if you live a modest lifestyle and have no significant health problems, then your $4,000,000 could last you 20-30 years in retirement.
+For example, if you live a modest lifestyle and have no significant health problems, your $4,000,000 could last 20-30 years in retirement.

 How To Make $4 Million Last A Lifetime In Retirement?

 The only way to guarantee you don’t run out of money in retirement is to purchase an annuity with a lifetime income rider.
-This will guarantee that you receive a certain amount of money each month for the rest of your life, no matter how long you live.
+This guarantees you receive a certain amount of money each month for the rest of your life, no matter how long you live.

-For example, if a 55-year-old person purchases a $4,000,000 annuity with a lifetime income rider and wants to retire in 10 years at age 65, that person would receive roughly $485,826 per year for the rest of their life.
-If you live for 30 years in retirement, you will receive over $14 million in payments.
-When the annuity owner dies, the remaining balance passes down to beneficiaries in a lump sum.
+For example, if a 55-year-old person purchases a $4,000,000 annuity with a lifetime income rider and wants to retire in 10 years at age 65, they would receive roughly $571,261 per year for the rest of their life.
+If you live for 30 years in retirement, you will receive over $17 million in payments.
+When the annuity owner dies, the remaining balance is passed down to beneficiaries in a lump sum.

 Social Security

 The average monthly Social Security income in 2021 is $1,543 per person.
-In the tables below, we’ll use an annuity with a lifetime income rider coupled with SSI to provide you a better idea of the income you could receive off a $4,000,000 in savings.
+In the tables below, we’ll use an annuity with a lifetime income rider coupled with SSI to better understand the income you could receive off $4,000,000 in savings.
 The data will be based on:

 - Social Security Benefits will be based on couples at $3,086 total.